tra-sg/serverless-pypi/README.md

 4. Manages users for both download and upload roles

 ## Performance
 `serverless-pypi` is *fast* for `pip install` requests, as these requests are eventually redirected to AWS S3 presigned URLs.
-This is particularly true when you are using `serverless-pypi` with AWS itself.
+This is particularly true when you are accessing `serverless-pypi` within AWS itself.

 Uploads using `twine` are still quite fast, but since these must be processed directly by the Lambda function will be slower than downloads.
 New packages uploaded will be made availabe within a few seconds.
 New files uploaded to an existing package are available immediately.